kensanata/just-halberds/Halberts.md

 > 8; Berta names her character Brunhilde and rolls 10 6 9 5 4 4.

 Your character begins at age 16.
 Now you choose a first career.
-The choices are warrior, mage, or good-for-nothing.
-The process is always the same: entrance exam, learn talents, twists of fate, grow older by 4 years, and then you have to decide whether your character will do that for 4 more years, or use a year to change careers, or your character is ready for the adventurous life.
+The choices are warrior, mage, or rapscallion.
+The process is always the same: entrance exam, learn talents, twists of fate, grow older by four years.
+And then you have to decide if your character will do the same for another four years, or if you use a year to change careers, or if your character is ready for a life of adventure.

-Depending on the career, other attributes are advantageous.
-Warriors need strength or endurance, mages need intelligence or education, and ne'er-do-wells need dexterity or status.
+Depending on the career, certain attributes are advantageous.
+Warriors need strength or endurance, mages need intelligence or education, and rapscallions need dexterity or status.

-If your character
-fails the admission for the desired career, that career can no longer be selected.
+If your character doesn't gain admission to the desired career, that career can no longer be selected.
 When there are no more careers to choose from, the adventurous life begins: roll on the reward table for each career!

-A career lasts four years.
+A career lasts for four years.
 Each year, choose one of your career charts and roll 1d6.
-Write down the talent with a value of 1 , or increase the value if you learn the talent again.
+Write down that talent with a value of 1, or increase the value if you learn a talent again.
 When you learn "Fighting", choose a weapon instead: knife, spear, halberd, épée, bow, lance.

-With every career choice that your character has made, the chance that a stroke of fate will strike your character increases.
-Thus it makes perfect sense to stop creating characters at some point and start adventuring.
+With every career your character completes, the chance for a stroke of fate increases.
+Thus it makes perfect sense to stop character generation at some point and to start adventuring.

-If your character is 36 or older, at the end of your career you'll need to see if the physical decline is taking its course.
+If your character is 36 or older at the end of a career, you'll need to check for physical decline.
 If an attribute falls to zero, the character dies.

 | 1d6 | Aging Table |